Microsoft 365 security

 5. Under copy link, click “Copy”.

-How to reduce the risks from external file sharing
+How to reduce the risks from external Microsoft 365file sharing

 External sharing means making files available to recipients outside your organization.
 Naturally, leaving the safety of your firewall carries risks.
 In particular, there needs to be some control over the level needed to access the documents.